| | |

 Oheo Gulch

-Famously known as the Seven Sacred Pools, these cascading pools go all the way to the ocean and became famous as a spot to swim.
-But they haven’t actually allowed swimming in the pools for years for various reasons.
-If this is a big thing on your bucket list, check the conditions before you go.
-They’re still really cool to see even when you can’t swim and the trail from the parking lot is about half a mile round trip, but I think the best view is from the bridge above them.
+They’re still really cool to see even though you can’t swim and the trail from the parking lot is about half a mile round trip, but I think the best view is from the bridge above them.

 Pipiwai Trail